brexhq/substation/examples/aws/README.md

 ## Microservice

 Deploys an asynchronous microservice that performs DNS resolution.
-The service can be invoked [synchronously](https://docs.aws.amazon.com/lambda/latest/dg/invocation-sync.html) or using a [Lambda URL](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) and results are stored in a DynamoDB table.
+The service can be invoked [synchronously](https://docs.aws.amazon.com/lambda/latest/dg/invocation-sync.html) or using a [Lambda URL](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html); requests to the service are assigned a UUID that can be used to retrieve the result from the DynamoDB table.

 ```mermaid